hiddify/hiddify.com/docs/manager/domain-worker-cdn-and-tunneling/How-to-use-multiCDN-domains-in-HiddifyManager.md

 <div dir="ltr" markdown="1">

-# How to manage multiple CDN domains in HiFiManager
+# How to manage multiple CDN domains in HiddifyManager

 When we have several domains, especially the CDN domain, and our users are also on different mobile networks; Irancell; Telecommunications and... are; How can you manage them better and make better configurations by using the capabilities of the HiddifyManager?